Digitimer

 The TVEC Equine Atrial Fibrillation Catheters are introduced via the external jugular route, they are positioned with one in the Right Atrium and the other in the Pulmonary Artery.
 The catheters have appropriate torque characteristics and a natural curvature which, together with flow assistance, ultrasound or fluoroscopy, allows accurate placement.

-The equine atrial fibrillation catheters are packaged Non-Sterile and should be sterilised prior to use.
+These single-use equine atrial fibrillation catheters are packaged non-sterile and should be sterilised prior to use.

 The TVEC catheters have been developed with the considerable help and guidance of Dr Peter Physick-Sheard BVSc, MSc, FRCVS associate professor in the Department of Population Medicine at the Ontario Veterinary College at the University of Guelph.
 Digitimer Ltd is very grateful for his past and ongoing support.